carrierpigeondev/argos/README.md

 # argos
 A.R.G.O.S.: Accessing Real Guest Operating Systems (in Unity)

+# important note

+If using the game released with the `custom-setup` script, the setup will prompt for a keyboard layout and encoding.
+Use `1` for both options :)

 # prerequisites

 This project already contains the necessary software for running the virtual environment (through Podman), **but requires virtualization to be enabled in your computer's UEFI BIOS** and **windows subsystem for linux (wsl2) windows feature to be enabled**